richardjlyon/richardlyon-210131/content/essays/is-lockdown-pseudoscience.md

 In cults, they ban scepticism.
 But that is for another essay.

 ## Is lockdown a pseudoscience?
 Did any benefits of lockdown "hit you between the eyes"?
 Were any of its propositions visible in the data?
-No. Yet lockdowns are bitterly defended with a pseudoscientific worldview exemplified by the moral rectitude of believers such as George Monbiot --- a journalist who has never missed a pay check while, from his comfortable metropolitan home, dispensing intolerant prescriptions about the need to ban scepticism.[^monbiot2021]
+No. Yet lockdowns are bitterly defended with a pseudoscientific worldview exemplified by the moral rectitude of believers such as George Monbiot --- a journalist who has never missed a pay check while, from his comfortable metropolitan home, dispensing intolerant prescriptions about the need to ban scepticism about his belief.[^monbiot2021]

 Hungarian philosopher Imre Lakatos summed up the nature of their pseudoscientific world view thus:[^Lakatos1973]